aa-it-vasa/IOT2024-labs/lab4_instructions.md

    Repeatedly triggering the handler of a *long-lived Lambda function* might queues up responses from the AWS IoT Greengrass core.
 This is in contrast to an *on-demand (not pinned) Lambda function* which might create a new container for a new invocation if the handler in previsouly created containers are still busy (i.e. processing data).

    After this session, if you have time, you can change the settings and check the difference in behaviour.
-You can also have a look at these two examples: [here](https://docs.aws.amazon.com/greengrass/latest/developerguide/long-testing.html) and [here](https://docs.aws.amazon.com/greengrass/latest/developerguide/on-demand.html).

 7. Press _Create component_.